mikaelbtg/mikaelbtg/README.md

 - 👋 Hi, I’m @elkkia
-- 👀 I’m interested in data science
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning to be a full stack web developer
 - 💞️ I’m looking to collaborate on learning together
 - 📫 How to reach me mikael.bintang0201@gmail.com